 Dare to be a freedom-centered leader!

-I recently came back from Williamsburg, VA, were I went to celebrate my 47th anniversary of leaving communist Cuba and embracing freedom.
-Williamsburg was the birth place of the American Revolution and it was a good reminder of why freedom is to be treasured.
+I recently celebrate my 49th anniversary of leaving communist Cuba and embracing freedom.
+One of my preferred places to go when thinking about freedom is Williamsburg, VA.
+Williamsburg was the birth place of the American Revolution.
+Every time I go, I’m reminded of why freedom is to be treasured.

 Patrick Henry is most remembered by the famous speech he delivered in March 1775.
 He spoke to his fellow Virginians at St. John's Church in Richmond, urging them to take up arms in self-defense.
 He ended his famous speech with the words: